ameyam9/musick/README.md

 # musick
 A cool app written in CSSI.
+This runs on *google app engine.*  It keeps track of:

+  *Songs
+  *Artists
+  *Albums